 What You Need to Know About Precancerous Changes in Your Uterus: Endometrial Hyperplasia

-Maybe you've been having irregular or excessive vaginal bleeding or maybe pain during sex, but something has led you to�see your doctor and have a pelvic exam.�If�you find out that�you don?t have cancer, you may feel relief.
-However, your doctor may have noticed changes in your uterus that are not normal.
+Maybe you've been having irregular or excessive vaginal bleeding, or maybe you've had pain during sex, but something has led you to�see your�health care provider�and have a pelvic exam.�If�you find out that�you don?t have cancer, you may feel relief.
+However, your health care provider may have noticed changes in your uterus that are not normal.
 The most common change is called endometrial hyperplasia.
 This means that the lining of your uterus, called the endometrium, is growing more than it should.
-Over time, in some cases this growth can become cancerous.
+In some cases, this growth can become cancerous over time.

 These are the most common ways of�diagnosing and monitoring endometrial hyperplasia:

 Transvaginal ultrasound.
 High-frequency sound waves bounce off internal body parts to create pictures of your pelvic organs.
-Your doctor can use this test to see how thick your endometrium is.
+Your�health care provider�can use this test to see how thick your endometrium is.

 Dilation & curettage (D&C).
-During this procedure, your doctor scrapes away the endometrium.
+During this procedure, your�health care provider�scrapes away the endometrium.
 This can be done to treat irregular or heavy bleeding.

 Hysteroscopy.
-For this test,�your�health care provider�puts a slender, telescope-like device through your cervix and into the uterus.
-The doctor can then look at the lining and remove cells from areas that look abnormal.
+For this test,�your�health care provider�puts a slender, telescope-like device through your cervix and into�your uterus.
+Your health care provider can then look at your lining and remove cells from areas that look abnormal.
 These samples are sent to a lab for testing.�

 Hysterectomy.
 This is surgery to take out your uterus.